MedAI-UAIX/IS-MAN/README.md

 > 💡 **Simulation Mode**: If no robotic arm is available, you can still verify the workflow by clicking the "Simulate" button in the Robot Execution status panel of the UI.

+> ⚠️ The code may contain paths or configurations that depend on local environments (e.g., data directories, conda environments, or device IPs).
+Please adjust these paths according to your setup before running the services.

 ---

 ## License